triton-inference-server/server/docs/model_management.md

 explicitly by using the [model control protocol](protocols/extension_model_repository.md).
 The response status of the model control request indicates success or failure of the load or unload action.
+When attempting to reload an already loaded model, if the reload fails for any reason the already loaded model will be unchanged and will remain loaded.
+If the reload succeeds, the newly loaded model will replace the already loaded model without any loss in availability for the model.

 This model control mode is enabled by specifying --model-control-mode=explicit.
 Changing the model repository while